 Annual Women's Heart Wellness Program

-Held each February in conjunction with American Heart Month, this dinner program is open to all who wish to learn the latest about women's heart heath.
+Held each spring, this dinner program is open to all who wish to learn the latest about women's heart heath.
 A prominent speaker is featured.
 Gift item donations are solicited for a silent auction from the business community Monetary donations go into a Women's Heart Wellness Fund, from which proceeds are used throughout the year for education, outreach, and to connect women to needed services, with a primary focus on prevention.

 Caring Heart Award

-Established in 2009, this special award recognizes community and individual initiatives that promote and improve the general health and well being of all.
-The Town of Seymour received the the first Community Award for being instrumental in bringing new and innovative programs and services to the residents and employees of Seymour including placement of AEDs in all public buildings and schools, supporting efforts to become the Valley's first designated 'Heart Safe Community' and promoting healthy lifestyle changes for the police and two employees through the "Biggest Loser" program.
-As first recipient of the Individual Award, Dee Klingaman of Oxford was recognized as "living proof that funding and research saves lives."
+Established in 2009, this special award recognizes individuals who promote and improve the general health and well-being of all.
+Dee Klingaman, of Oxford, was the first recipient of this award and was recognized as "living proof that funding and research saves lives."
 Dee, a heart attack victim at 40, applies her personal experience to help others understand that there are many lifestyle options that can prevent or postpone the onset of heart disease.

 Caring Heart Scarves

 This new initiative, offered in conjunction with Griffin's Cardiac Rehab Program, is focused on seeking volunteers who enjoy knitting or crocheting to make and distribute red scarves to female cardiac patients.